seattleflu/documentation/Troubleshooting.md

     ```

 ### Problem: Metabase results are stale
 Metabase caching is enabled so that slow queries don't have to be executed every time the question is viewed.
+A query that takes longer than the `MINIMUM QUERY DURATION` setting to run will get cached.
 The global `CACHE TIME-TO-LIVE (TTL) MULTIPLIER` setting controls how long results get cached.
 From Metabase:
    ```
       To determine how long each saved question's cached result should stick around, we take the query's average execution time and multiply